GMOs - political and ethical concerns

 But do we need GM to feed the world?

-A report in 2008, conducted by over 400 international scientists, sponsored by the World Bank and United Nations, did not endorse GM crops as a solution to world hunger.
+A report in 2008, conducted by over 400 international scientists and sponsored by the World Bank and United Nations, did not endorse GM crops as a solution to world hunger.
 It said that yields of GM crops were ‘highly variable’ and in some cases in decline.
 It raised safety questions, and noted that patents attached to the seeds could undermine seed saving and food security in developing countries.

 Recent research, published in the journal Plant Nature, summarises the importance of organic agriculture in the 21st century.
 Especially in poorer countries, who cannot afford expensive fertilisers or GM seeds.